oopanuga/oopanuga.github.io/_posts/2015-7-01-object-calisthenics.md

 }
 {% endhighlight %}

-Now we can safely pass around a BlogPost value object:
+Now we can pass around a BlogPost value object:

 {% highlight c# %}
-public void PublishBlogPost(string category, string[] contentBlocks, bool addHeadline) {
+public void PublishBlogPost(BlogPost post)
-    var post = new BlogPost(category, contentBlocks, addHeadline);
+{
     _publishers.OrderBy(publisher => publisher.ExecutionOrder)
                .Foreach(publisher => publisher.Publish(post));
 }
 {% endhighlight %}

-Now we have a better encapsulation and our code becomes more readable since our *BlogPost* hides all the internal details that compose it.
+Now we have a better encapsulation and it has become more readable. *BlogPost* hides all the internal details about a post.

 ## First Class Collections